qzxcvbn/Csa/OPEN_LETTER_TO_LINUX.md

 tau (Temporal Decay): High-precision constants ensuring millisecond-bound expiration.

+The function f
+f is cryptographically secure, post-quantum, and side-channel resistant; its high-fidelity implementation is licensed to ensure integrity, while the standard itself remains open.

 A Call for Collaboration

 For Csa to achieve its potential as a universal security primitive, it must be integrated at the foundational layers of the operating system.
 We believe Linux is the ideal environment to pilot Sovereign-Native hardware handshakes and kernel-level identity precipitation.